 Student attendance and engagement with training program material is essential to ensuring achievement of professional competencies.
 Students are expected to attend all live weekly calls and complete course content assigned each week.
 Students are expected to communicate with training faculty in advance for any missed live calls or missed assignments.
-Students in the 150 hour training program may miss up to three live weekly calls, in which case, students are allowed to view the recording of the call and submit a short reflection essay within one week of the missed call.
-Advanced and Legacy Pathway students must attend all virtual and in-person sessions in order to successfully complete the program.
+Students may miss up to three live weekly calls, in which case, students are allowed to view the recording of the call and submit a short reflection essay within one week of the missed call.